v2kiran/PSLiteDB/README.md

-lets create an index on the `FirstName` property, enforce the Unique constraint and also make the index lowercase
+lets create an index on the `FirstName` property, enforce the Unique constraint and also make the indexed values lowercase.
+This will enable us to search the collection using lowercase values
 ```powershell
 New-LiteDBIndex -Collection PersonCollection_1 -Field "FirstName" -Expression "LOWER($.FirstName)" -Unique
 ```

-lets re-add the documents
+lets re-add the documents we removed earlier
 ```powershell
 @(
     [PSCustomObject]@{